How To Deal With Terrible Threes

 Safe Place – Designated a safe quiet place for your child to go whenever he/she is upset can also be effective way of dealing with all the emotions and frustrations.
 Give them the choice to see if they want to go read a book in the “safe place.”

 Good Techniques – One of the good techniques to practice is giving lots of hugs and praising a great job.
 Sometimes new experiences or what’s unacceptable behavior might not have been shown.
-So allowing the child to know that they are loved no matter what but that misbehaviors are dealt with the given rules.

 Communication Skills – Often, all it takes are simple things or little things like conversations.
 Instead of getting angry because the child is angry, try holding a calm conversation.
 Talk them through the cause of the problem and possible solutions.